nathandyer/nathandyer.github.io/_posts/2012-04-02-why-the-purple-salad-is-a-big-deal.md

 ---
 layout: post
-title: "Why the "Purple Salad" is a Big Deal"
+title: Why the Purple Salad is a Big Deal
 date: 2012-04-02
 ---